 The winter of 1852 was one of the worst ever seen in the area.
 Ice storms and blizzards made it impossible for anticipated supplies to get through and there was no mail delivery for several months.
 The house that had been built quickly in the fall had cracks in the walls and foundation and ice and snow blew through every room.

-In addition to the six Williamson children and Thomas’ sister Jane, two other mission workers were living in the cramped and cold space with the family.
+In addition to the Williamson children and Thomas’ sister Jane, two other mission workers were living in the cramped and cold space with the family.
 Mary Smith Briggs, 16, had been a student of Jane’s in Manchester, Ohio when she was a child.
 She had come out to Kaposia in 1852 and came with the Williamsons to the new mission at Pajutazee.
 Andrew Hunter, 22, was from Illinois.
 It isn’t clear when he enlisted in mission work.
 His sister Nancy was the wife of John Aiton, a government teacher who remained at Kaposia when the Williamsons and the Dakota left for the reservations.
 The Aitons had been missionaries at Red Wing, Minnesota before moving to Kaposia where John took a position as a government teacher.

-Margaret must have struggled to get through those difficult winter months as she attempted to feed eleven people every day.
+Margaret must have struggled to get through those difficult winter months as she attempted to feed so many people every day.
 Many of the Dakota, who were supposed to be establishing their new villages on the reservations, delayed their arrival, went off on hunting excursions and tried through their own skills and resources to survive the winter.

 It was a harsh welcome to the place that Margaret Williamson would call home for the next ten years.
 Eventually, of course, the agencies were established with traders, doctors, teachers, government schools and brick houses for those Dakota who chose to learn to farm the land.
 Margaret’s days continued to revolve around the family and to providing a gracious home where she welcomed friends and visitors to the mission.